sialbul/music_project/README.md

 ## Technical info
 This is a responsive website which was built  by React Hooks, SCSS. iTunes JSON API was used to get the album results.
 4 options were created for the user to filter the results.
-Input radio objects which have dank effect created by the SCSS animation were used for the buttons of the options.
+Radio buttons which have dank effect created by the SCSS animation were used for the options.
 Option buttons:
 *	First 5 albums option shows the user the albums in ascending order by the release dates of the albums.
 *	Last 5 albums option shows the user the albums in descending order by the release dates of the albums.